The intriguing rise of Viktor Hovland and how he developed his swing on the internet

 Outside golf, Hovland used his time to experiment with different diets, intermittently fasting before settling on a routine that is a mix between professional athlete and recent college student: takeout from Panera Bread interspersed with two giant fruit smoothies and a never-ending bowl of popcorn.
 Despite his Scandinavian roots, Hovland doesn’t drink like a European.
 “Once in a blue moon, he’ll go out, and that’s one of the best nights, but after a drink or two he’s a total liability,” says Eckroat, inserting the needle.
 “But he can go out and be himself and nobody bothers him.
 He gets recognized, but in Stillwater, people mind their own business.
 It’s simple, stress free.”

-Editor’s Note: Viktor Hovland appears on the latest cover of Golf Digest.
+Editor’s Note: Viktor Hovland appeared on the cover of the February 2021 issue of Golf Digest.
 Click here to see our full issue in its entirety.

 Hovland says he feels a duty to Bratton and the Cowboys team to pass on his experience and advice just like Howell, Fowler and Peter Uihlein have.
 For his part, Eckroat is the only college senior in the country who has two of his best friends in the top 15 of the world ranking.
 The week of Hovland’s win in Mexico.
 Eckroat got a spot in the tournament because of his ranking in the PGA Tour University standings—a system designed to provide a path for top college players to transition seamlessly to the Korn Ferry Tour.
 While Hovland was on his way to winning, Eckroat tied for 12th.
 “They had a party on the beach after the tournament, and Viktor was just as happy for me as I was for him,” Eckroat says.
 “That’s the guy he is.
 You watch him work so hard, and he shows you that you can do it, and he roots for you to get there with your own hard work.”